evandroafonso/daily-menu-backend/README.md

 ### _Organize your daily food quickly_

-Create your daily menu and organize your eating routine with Daily Menu
+Create your daily menu and organize your food routine with Daily Menu

 ### License